top of page

 As I contemplated all of this, I thought about my own schooling.
 I attended public school, then moved on to college, where I changed my major several times and finally settled on mechanical engineering.
 I became an aerospace engineer working for NASA for ten years.
 By most standards, my schooling was a success and I had accomplished what I should.

 But while I was working as an engineer, I knew that something was missing.
 I had chosen to be an engineer because I was good at math and so that I could get a "good" job.
-Once I had the "good" job, I was able to do it well and there were many aspects of the job that I enjoyed, yet I still found that the day-to-day grind of going to work was tiresome.Â
+Once I had the "good" job, I was able to do it well and there were many aspects of the job that I enjoyed, yet I still found that the day-to-day grind of going to work was tiresome.

-I now know what it feels like to find my own personal mission, and it is so different than going to school and picking a major to get a "good" job.
-My passion for homeopathy is so far above anything I ever felt for engineering; they're not even in the same ballpark.
-Every day I learn more about homeopathy, not because a teacher has assigned it to me, but because I want to and choose to.
-And even though I am now juggling working as a homeopath with homeschooling, keeping house, and raising my kids, it all feels right.
-I no longer have that sense that I am spinning my wheels as I did when I was working as an engineer.
-Instead, I know with full certainty that this is what I am supposed to be doing.Â
+I voraciously learned more about homeopathy every day for years, not because a teacher had assigned it to me, but because I wanted to and chose to.
+And even though becoming a homeopath required a lot of juggling with homeschooling, keeping house, and raising my kids, it all felt right.
+I no longer had that sense that I was spinning my wheels as I did when I was working as an engineer.
+Instead, I knew with full certainty that this was what I was supposed to be doing.

 What Do I Really Want for My Kids?

 While I was reading A Thomas Jefferson Education, I was seeing it's message right before my eyes.
 My daughter was liking school less and less, and the more I pushed her to do school, the worse it became.
-Meanwhile, my passion for homeopathy was being ignited and burning with a bright flame.
+Meanwhile, my passion for homeopathy was ignited and burning with a bright flame.
 The contrast between my educational experience and that of my daughter was stark.

 I finally realized that our rigorous classical approach to homeschool was not working because I had misunderstood the whole purpose of education.
 The purpose of education was not to cram as much information as possible into my daughter's brain.
-The purpose of education was for my daughter to fall in love with learning so that she would want to learn on her own.
-In the end, I want my daughter to be able to find her own passion, her own mission in life, and then enthusiastically work to fulfill that mission because she wants to, not because she is being forced.Â

 A New Approach

 Shortly after I read A Thomas Jefferson Education (TJED), I decided to take a leap off the schooling conveyor belt.
 I decided to stop pushing my daughter to do academics, and instead adopt the TJED approach.
+(And thank goodness this happened before my son was old enough for school, as his stubborn personality never would have worked with my pushing methods.)

 Want to read more about our journey with TJED (Leadership Education)?